The Ultimate Guide to Financial Freedomby Scott Jeffrey

 Spending money can trigger dopamine in the reward center of the brain.
 Saving does not.
 But can rewire your associates, change your orientation toward money, and adopt a new relationship toward wealth and financial freedom.

-The fastest way to move toward financial freedom is to increase your earning potential.
+The fastest way to move toward financial freedom is to increase your earning potential with a side hustle.
 That is, find ways to boost your monthly income.

 Book Recommendations From This Guide